Quantum Vacuum Radiation Near a Critical Point: Photon Flux

 So far, we have discussed the photon flux at zero temperature as the system approaches the QPT.
-The extension to finite temperature is straightforward; to assess thermal effects, in \figref{fig:photon_flux_spectrum} (c) we consider a spectral cut at $\eta/\eta_c=0.9995$, \textit{i.e.}, strictly close to the critical point.
+The extension to finite temperature is straightforward.
+To assess thermal effects, in \figref{fig:photon_flux_spectrum}(c) we consider a spectral cut at $\eta/\eta_c=0.9995$, i.e., strictly close to the critical point.
 We immediately observe that the instability region is insensitive to temperature, while the only effect of increasing $T$ is the enhancement of the thermal background, which masks the contribution of higher-order harmonics.

-\figref{fig:photon_flux_spectrum} (d) shows the normalized output photon flux, $N_{\rm out}/\omega_a$, versus the modulation amplitude, $\epsilon/\gamma_a$.
+\figuref{fig:photon_flux_spectrum}(d) shows the normalized output photon flux, $N_{\rm out}/\omega_a$, versus the modulation amplitude, $\epsilon/\gamma_a$.
 As expected, the emitted photon flux grows with increasing modulation strength, and this growth becomes more pronounced when the system approaches criticality.
-Beyond illustrating this trend, the panel provides a quantitative estimate of experimentally relevant photon rates.
-Assuming for example, $\omega_a = 40~\mathrm{GHz}$, in line with the frequency scale near the critical point in the experimental observation of the equilibrium SPT at low temperature~\cite{Kono2025observationspt}, one finds for $\epsilon/\gamma_a = 0.01$ and $\eta/\eta_c=0.995$ (red line), an output photon flux of \( N_{\rm out} \simeq 4\times10^8 \, \mathrm{s^{-1}}. \) This demonstrates not only that the proximity to the critical point can significantly enhance the flux of detectable emitted photons, but also underscores the realistic experimental feasibility of observing them.
+Beyond illustrating this trend, \figref{fig:photon_flux_spectrum}(d) provides a quantitative estimate of experimentally relevant photon rates.
+Assuming, for example, $\omega_a = 40~\mathrm{GHz}$, in line with the frequency scale near the critical point in the experimental observation of the equilibrium SPT at low temperature~\cite{Kono2025observationspt}, one finds for $\epsilon/\gamma_a = 0.01$ and $\eta/\eta_c=0.995$ (red line), an output photon flux of \( N_{\rm out} \simeq 4\times10^8 \, \mathrm{s^{-1}}. \) This demonstrates not only that the proximity to the critical point can significantly enhance the flux of detectable emitted photons, but also underscores the realistic experimental feasibility of observing these emitted photons.